Queen Elizabeth's Jubilee celebrations end with pageant through London

 Singer Ed Sheeran and more than 100 "national treasures" ranging from former soccer player Gary Lineker to children's TV puppet Basil Brush will join military bands, performers and dancers in the parade through the capital.

-The procession, which will follow a similar route the 96-year-old took on her coronation day in 1953, aims to evoke the different decades of her record-breaking reign.
+The procession, which will follow a similar route the 96-year-old queen took on her coronation day in 1953, aims to evoke the different decades of her reign.

+For many gathering in central London under chilly grey skies, the initial conversation revolved around the weather.

+Emma Woodhouse, a 21-year-old nanny from the eastern county of Norfolk had arrived on the grand boulevard running up to Buckingham Palace at 5:30 a.m., clutching Union Jack shower caps just in case.

-There were will also be a series of "Big Jubilee Lunches" across Britain, with an estimated 16,000 street parties, and some 600 also being held across the globe, including in Canada, Brazil, New Zealand, Japan and South Africa.
+There were also a series of "Big Jubilee Lunches" planned across Britain, with an estimated 16,000 street parties.
+Some 600 such gatherings were being held across the globe, including in Canada, Brazil, New Zealand, Japan and South Africa.

+The queen's son and heir Prince Charles, and his wife Camilla, attended a Jubilee Lunch at London's Oval cricket ground.
+Kate, the wife of Prince William, and their three young children were filmed baking cakes for a lunch in Wales.

-The final day of festivities comes after her son and heir Prince Charles, 73, paid a personal tribute to his mother at a glittering pop concert outside Buckingham Palace on Saturday night.
+The final day of festivities comes after Prince Charles, 73, paid a personal tribute to his mother at a glittering pop concert outside Buckingham Palace on Saturday night.

+Saturday's concert was among a number of Jubilee events that Elizabeth has missed because of "episodic mobility problems", which have recently caused her to cancel engagements.
+She has been on the throne longer than any of her predecessors.

 "You pledged to serve your whole life – you continue to deliver.
 That is why we are here," Charles said in his message to the queen, who was at her Windsor Castle residence outside London.